Posted on Monday, 22nd April 2024

-If you’re in the process of moving house or you’re looking to replace your existing washing machine, learning how to move a washing machine could save you a headache on moving day.
-Manoeuvring heavy appliances needs to be done carefully to avoid any injuries to you, or damage to the machine.
+If you’re in the process of moving house or you’re looking to replace your existing washing machine, learning how to move a washing machine safely and quickly could save you a headache (and more!) on moving day.
+Manoeuvring heavy appliances needs to be done carefully to avoid any injuries to you, or damage to the machine; our Health and Safety Manager, David Smedley, is here to offer his expert advice on moving heavy objects safely.

 If you don’t feel confident moving such a heavy item, you could consider hiring moving experts who can be on hand during the whole process, to help ease some of the moving-home stresses.
 Our free removals service is a great option for those putting items in storage and looking for a helping hand with the moving process.